apache/ozone/hadoop-hdds/docs/content/design/lifecycle-configurations.md

 ## Introduction
 I encountered the need for a retention solution within my cluster, specifically the ability to delete keys in specific paths after a certain time period.
 This requirement closely resembled the functionality provided by AWS S3 Lifecycle configurations, particularly the Expiration part ([AWS S3 Lifecycle Configuration Examples](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-configuration-examples.html)).
-After designing and implementing a solution, I am eager to contribute it back to the Apache Ozone community.

 ## Overview